The Sean Ellis Test, HXC Framework, and Barrels vs Ammunition — a founder's guide to PMF, hiring, and scaling from Twitch, Ramp, and Superhuman

 Product-Market Fit is binary.
 When you don't have it, it feels like pushing a boulder up a hill.
 When you do have it, the market pulls the product out of you, and money piles up in your bank account.

+The Sean Ellis Test for PMF (Product-Market Fit) is the gold standard for measuring whether users truly need your product.
 Ask your users: 'How would you feel if you could no longer use the product?'
 If 40% or more say 'Very Disappointed,' you have PMF.
 This is the magic number.

-To increase your PMF score, segment your users.
-Focus only on the 'High Expectation Customer' (HXC)—the person who loves your product most.
+The High Expectation Customer (HXC) framework helps you increase your PMF score by segmenting your users.
+Focus only on the HXC — the person who loves your product most.
 Build features to address the objections of users 'on the fence' about loving you.

 It took Weebly 18 months to find PMF.
 During that time, they had zero growth and tech press spikes that flattened immediately.
 They survived because they kept their burn rate low and iterated constantly.